 Generally, there's a 10 to 12 week waiting time to see Andy.
 Occasionally you may find that he has more availability, so we would encourage you to contact the clinic to check.
 We stop taking on new cases if our waiting time exceeds the 12-week period - this will be advised to you in your email response.

-Vitamin B12, C, D and the Kenalog hay fever injection appointments only take 15 minutes, so generally we're able to see you within a few days of booking an appointment.
+Vitamin B12, C and D injection appointments only take 15 minutes, so generally we're able to see you within a few days of booking an appointment.

 Unfortunately, contacting the clinic doesn't guarantee an appointment with us.

 Please see our Appointments & Fees page for more information - CLICK HERE

 We only run a scheduled appointments system, and do not operate an emergency service nor an out of hours service.

 If you feel you need to speak to someone urgently please call the Samaritans at any time on 116 123.
 If you feel you are at immediate risk you can speak with your G.P for an emergency referral to your local adult mental health crisis team.
 You can also call the emergency services on 999 or present at your local hospital A&E department where you'll be assessed by a mental health crisis nurse.

 We always aim to respond to all emails within the day they are received, mostly within a few hours.
 Emails received over a weekend or Bank Holiday will be responded first thing on the next working day.

 You'll be advised of either our appointment wait-time or that we're not currently taking on new cases.
 The email will offer additional options, so you can find a suitable alternative therapist.
 We also include links to helpful resources.

 Please note that due to the volume of enquiries we receive at the clinic your initial contact from us will be via email.
 Please ensure you enter your email address correctly in the form below.
 Thank you.